 For the purpose of this management plan, 'Non-Governmental Visitors' includes all individuals or organizations that are not supported by a National Antarctic Program.
 All visitors to the Palmer Station shall comply with the Protocol on Environmental Protection to the Antarctic Treaty and with their respective national policies governing activities in Antarctica.

-- Visitor activities should be undertaken in a manner so as to minimize adverse impacts on the southwest Anvers Island and Palmer Basin ecosystem and/or on the scientific activities in the Area; - Tour operators should provide visit schedules to National Programs operating in the Area in advance of their visits, which should be circulated to the Management Group as soon as they become available;
+53. Visitor activities should be undertaken in a manner so as to minimize adverse impacts on the southwest Anvers Island and Palmer Basin ecosystem and/or on the scientific activities in the Area;